odubno/gauss-naive-bayes/README.md

 The marginal probability is calculated using the sum of the product of the Prior Probability and Normal Probability.
 ![Alt text](img/bayes_marginal.JPG "Optional Title")

-The Marginal Probability is determined using all 3 classes and the Normal Probability of their features.
+The Marginal Probability is determined using each class and the Normal Probability of their features.
-The Marginal value, a single value, will be the same across all classes for each test.
+The Marginal value, a single value for each class, will be the same across all classes for each test.
-We could think of the Marginal Probability as the total probability of all 3 classes occurring given the Normal Probability of each class.
+We could think of the Marginal Probability as the total probability of all classes occurring given the Normal Probability of each class.
 Thus, the Marginal value will be the same across all classes.

 Reminder, to predict the class, we're looking for the **highest** [Posterior Probability](#bayes-theorem) from among all possible classes.